 The rulers have extensions that swing out from behind the board and click into place to make the board effectively wider.
 There are two of these swing arms, and this enables the board to be used either way up.

 A scoring bladed head is included.
-The “blade” is smooth to the tough and ideal for creasing lines in projects.
+The “blade” is smooth to the touch and ideal for creasing lines in projects.

 The included cutting blade is permanently mounted in a plastic holder.
 This is very easy to slip into and out of the central ruler.
 A great feature of the blade holder is the two little pointy “wings” that stick out of the sides.
 These allow you to line up the blade with the ruler and cut very precise lines in the middle of your card – ie not cutting to the edge.
 This makes cutting mounts and frames a doddle and is one of the things that really swung me to this particular model of paper trimmer.